sys-bio/tellurium/docs/antimony.rst

-with our current interface to let the user know that a warning had been saved, and it seemed like there could be a number of cases where the user might legitimately want to override an earlier definition (such as when using submodules, as we’ll get to in a bit).
+with our current interface to let the user know that a warning had been saved, and it seemed like there could be a number of cases where the user might legitimately want to override an earlier definition (such as when using submodules).
 So for now, the above is valid Antimony input that just so happens to produce exactly the same output as:

 ::